-Figure 5.179: Hydraulic Pressure Hazard
+Figure 5.177: Hydraulic Pressure Hazard

-- Use a piece of cardboard or paper to search for leaks. - If ANY fluid is injected into the skin, it must be surgically removed within a few hours by a doctor familiar with this type of injury or gangrene may result.
+- Use a piece of cardboard or paper to search for leaks. - If ANY fluid is injected into the skin, it must be surgically removed within a few hours by a Doctor familiar with this type of injury or gangrene may result.

-Figure 5.180: Checking Hydraulic Leaks
+Figure 5.178: Checking Hydraulic Leaks

-Foreign materials such as dirt, dust, and water are the major cause of trouble in the hydraulic system.
+Foreign material such as dirt, dust, and water is the major cause of trouble in the hydraulic system.